Chevrotain/chevrotain/packages/chevrotain/docs/changes/BREAKING_CHANGES.md

   }
   ```

-  It is also possible (and recommended) to increase the maxLookahead for a specific DSL method rather then globally for all.
+  It is also possible (and recommended) to increase the maxLookahead for a specific DSL method rather than globally for all.
   See [relevant issue](https://github.com/chevrotain/chevrotain/issues/1012).

 - The soft deprecated `Parser` class has been fully removed, use `CstParser` or `EmbeddedActionsParser` instead.
-  The choice depends if your parser outputs a [CST](https://chevrotain.io/docs/guide/concrete_syntax_tree.html) or not.
+  The choice depends on if your parser outputs a [CST](https://chevrotain.io/docs/guide/concrete_syntax_tree.html) or not.
   the `outputCst` property of the IParserConfig was also removed as this behavior is now controlled by base Parser class which is
   extended.